Arizard/less-coffee-hugo/content/posts/why-great-developers-have-web-portfolios/index.md

 ---
-title: Why Great Developers have Web Portfolios
+title: 3 Reasons Why Great Developers have Web Portfolios
 description: 'Hint: It''s not for the recruiter.'
 date: 2020-07-31T17:00:00+10:00
 author: Arie Oldman